-All persons employed by the employer on the snapshot date, including employees not rostered to work on that date and employees on leave.
+All persons employed by the Galway County Council on the snapshot date, including employees not rostered to work on that date and employees on leave.
 The mean and median figures must also be given separately for part-time and temporary employees.